VAT Dubai

 How long must I keep VAT records in the UAE?

-VAT records must be kept for 5 years minimum (7 years for real estate transactions).
+VAT records must be kept for 5 years minimum (longer for real estate transactions).
 Use proper accounting software and follow a monthly bookkeeping checklist to ensure all VAT invoices and records are organised and audit-ready.

 Need Expert Help?